-On December 27, 2013, the Company received a gross capital contribution from its parent, NICO, of \$3,253,971, consisting of unaffiliated common stock shares.
+On December 27, 2013, the Company received a gross capital contribution from its parent, NICO, of \$3,253,971 consisting of unaffiliated common stock shares.
 The Company assumed the net deferred tax liability of \$233,867 related to the net unrealized gains associated with the common stock shares as of the date of the contribution.
-Therefore, the net increase to policyholders' surplus due to the contribution was \$3,020,104.
+Therefore the net increase to policyholders' surplus due to the contribution was \$3,020,104.
 Since the contribution, the Company sold a portion of the common stock shares contributed by NICO, resulting in a decrease to the net deferred tax liability assumed as part of the contribution.
-As of December 31, 2019, the remaining deferred tax liability assumed as part of the contribution was \$62,080.
-As of December 31, 2020, the remaining net deferred tax liability assumed as part of the contribution was \$14,585.
+The remaining net deferred tax liability assumed as part of the contribution was \$14,585 at December 31, 2021 and 2020.